GeoNode/documentation/intermediate/harvesting/index.rst

     This is the configuration object that is used to parametrize harvesting of a remote service.
 It is configurable at runtime and is preserved in the GeoNode database.

-    Harvesters and their properties can be managed by visiting the ``harvesting/harvesters`` section of the GeoNode admin area, or by visiting the ``api/v2/harvesters`` API endpoint with an admin user.
+    Harvesters and their properties can be managed by visiting the ``Harvesting -> Harvesters`` section of the GeoNode admin area, or by visiting the ``api/v2/harvesters/`` API endpoint with an admin user.

     Among other parameters, a harvester holds: